Electrical Characterization

 The established methods at NaMLab include:

-• Determination of transistor and capacitor characteristic curves by C-V and I-V measurements
+• Determination device characteristics by C-V and I-V measurements

 • Measurement of charge carrier mobility with Hall and split-C(V)